dcorre/gmadet/docs/machine_learning.rst

 This will insert 100 sources on each of your image, taking the PSF of each image (or part of image), whose magnitude in the range 14-23 with a zeropoint of 30.

-Results are stored in ``gmadet_sim/simulation/``.
-A file named 'simulated_objects.list' will be also created, containing the positions of these new point like sources in the images.
+Results are stored in ``gmadet_sim/*/simulation/``.
+A files named 'simulated_objects.list' will be also created, containing the positions of these new point like sources in the images.

 Type ``gmadet-sim -h`` to see the other arguments you might want to change.